agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 == Develop dynamic WordPress table from Serialized PHP array ==

 For developer users, or users who are at least somewhat familiar with PHP language, that previous input data sources (Excel, CSV, XML of JSON) are not flexible enough for dynamic data presentation.
 We didn't want to limit your freedom in wpDataTables, so we implemented serialized PHP arrays as one of data sources, so you are able to create dynamic datatables.
 You can prepare data from some private or public API, or use WP Query to get data from your posts, get data by depending on some variables in the URL, or use some other complex logic.
 Learn how you can prepare a PHP file and [How to create WordPress tables based on serialized PHP arrays](https://wpdatatables.com/documentation/creating-wpdatatables/creating-wpdatatables-from-serialized-php-array/) in our docs.

+== Create Responsive Charts ==

+Responsive Charts in wpDataTables can be created with a step-by-step chart creation wizard in WordPress admin.
+On each step you can go back to change the settings with huge number of customization options.
+In the “Formatting and preview” step, you can see a live chart preview, so you can check if you’re satisfied with the look of the chart before saving it and inserting it to a WordPress post or page.
+More about chart wizard and chart customization options in our docs about [How to create responsive charts in WordPress](https://wpdatatables.com/documentation/wpdatacharts/creating-charts-wordpress-wpdatachart-wizard/).

+== Editing charts ==

+Editing charts with wpDataTables plugin is very easy – everything is done with the same wizard used to create them – the only difference is, the data is already prefilled.
+The editing steps are the same as the steps used to create the chart.
+More on link [Editing charts in WordPress](https://wpdatatables.com/documentation/wpdatacharts/editing-charts-in-wordpress/).

+== NEW!
+Grouping data in Charts ==

+Charts in wpDataTables have a very useful feature: grouping - the values of the rows with the same label will be summed up and rendered as a single series.
+It is quite easy to set the grouping for a chart with single option "Group chart" in chart wizard.
+More in our docs about [Grouping data in WordPress Charts](https://wpdatatables.com/documentation/wpdatacharts/grouping-in-charts/).

 wpDataTables allows creating 14 different chart types using the Google Charts rendering engine: